ironsugus/datasciencecoursera/getDataA3/CodeBook.md

 - subject_train.txt subjects of test data.

 ### Source Code Description
-The script is divided into:
+The script 'run_analysis.R' is divided into:
-#### Read the data from the working directory.
+##### Read the data from the working directory.
 Content of each described file is read into a dataframe.
-#### Merges the training and the test sets to create one data set.
+##### Merges the training and the test sets to create one data set.
 - X, y and subject fiels were merged with cbind
 - Rownames are renamed
 - test and train data are merged with rbind
 - features were named

-#### Extracts only the measurements on the mean and standard deviation for each measurement.
+##### Extracts only the measurements on the mean and standard deviation for each measurement.
 - based on columnames the reuired features are selected

-#### Uses descriptive activity names to name the activities in the data set
+##### Uses descriptive activity names to name the activities in the data set
 - rename the activities with the lables

-#### Appropriately labels the data set with descriptive variable names.
+##### Appropriately labels the data set with descriptive variable names.
 - done in merge step

-#### From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject.
+##### From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject.
 - melt the data frame with id subject and activity
 - cast the molten

-#### Write the casted data to castedX.txt file.
+##### Write the casted data to castedX.txt file.
 - write the table to file

 For any details I encourage you to have a look into the script.